“Aloha nui loa” from the RSCDS Hawaii Branch!

 Our next Aloha winter Weekend will take place February 14-16, 2020.
 Stay tuned for details.

 The fun begins on Friday evening with a social dance, SCD dance classes on Saturday and Sunday, a dinner and dance on Saturday evening, and a “hang-loose” ceilidh Sunday evening.
 Live music for classes and the two social dances is provided by The Humuhumunukunukuapua’a and Strathspey Society Band.
-Our Guest Instructor for this weekend will be Mary Murray from Vancouver, B.C., Canada.
+Our Guest Instructor for this weekend will be Rachel Pusey from the San Francisco Bay area.

 We recommend the Queen Kapiolani Hotel, located at the east end of Waikiki.
 It has reasonable rates and is within walking distance of the weekend classes.
 However, booking through the internet you may find excellent rates elsewhere, but remember that if you are walking to classes the route is shortest at the east end of Waikiki near Kapahulu Ave.